What is a Community Land Trust?

 What are we attempting to accomplish?

-Goose Creek is developing model projects and advocates for a significant increase in resident-owned, permanently affordable, mixed income (for residents earning $40,000-$200,000) housing in Boulder (City and County).
+Goose Creek develops model projects and advocates for a significant increase in resident-owned, permanently affordable, mixed income (for residents earning $40,000-$200,000) housing in Boulder (City and County).
 This housing will be largely served by non-fossil fueled alternative-mode transportation with plenty of beautiful public spaces and connection to Open Space.
-We believe we ALL benefit from “maintaining the middle” with a return of moderate and middle income families and workers while increasing the health, diversity, affordability and beauty of our neighborhoods.
+We believe we ALL benefit from “maintaining the middle” by making room for moderate and middle income families and workers.
+Our projects demonstrate how this increases the health, diversity, affordability and beauty of our neighborhoods.
 Here is one of many developments influencing our work and a book which provides a blueprint for what all communities must do to meet today’s challenging environmental and social crises.

 Why are we doing this?